-`You deserve way more subscribers.
-The shit you say is fucking gold.': neither.
+'You deserve way more subscribers.
+The s*** you say is f***ing gold.': neither.

-`Every girl on this planet curses her mother for their birth.
+'Every girl on this planet curses her mother for their birth.
 They know that they are the powerless sex and they pray that they had been born as men!
-With dicks and stuff.': \end{quote}
+With d***s and stuff.': \end{quote}

 GPT-3 response:

 \begin{quote} sexist. \end{quote}